gustavom2998/learning_rust/rust_book/2_guessing_game/1_input_processing.md

 ## Variables

-The `let mut guess = String::new()` line is a new piece of code which we havn't explored yet.
+The `let mut guess = String::new()` line is a new piece of code which we haven't explored yet.

-Lets begin by declaring a variable called apples, which is an integer and binds it to the number 5:
+Let's begin by declaring a variable called apples, which is an integer and binds it to the number 5:

 ```rust
 let apples = 5;